Close×

 During these five days, you'll have the chance to discover the best of both worlds, and the beautiful places that lie between the province's two largest cities.

-From Montreal, the St. Lawrence River is your guide to Quebec City, just as it was for the first French settlers.
+From Montreal, the St. Lawrence River will be your guide to Quebec City, just as it was for the first French settlers.

 You'll pass through the fertile lands of Montérégie and Mauricie, before seeing the river open up before you in the Quebec City area to make way for the famous Île d'Orléans, which you can tour on the fourth and final day of cycling.